code4policy/modules/git/06-branching.md

 13. Go to github.com and see the branch appear in the dropdown window.
 Click on it and then view the list of commits within this branch.

 14. Go to the pull requests tab and create a new pull request.
-Leave `base` as `master` and set the `compare` branch to your new `add-comments` branch.
+Leave `base` as `main` and set the `compare` branch to your new `add-comments` branch.
 Give it a title and a description and create the pull request.

 ![](https://i.imgur.com/XNmv1lk.png)